The Anatomy of Alignment: Decomposing Preference Optimization by Steering Sparse Features: Mechanistic Insights into the Alignment Process

-This causal finding offers a direct mechanistic explanation for recent observations that chatbot rankings are heavily influenced by stylistic factors \citep{chiang2024chatbot}.
+We term this phenomenon \textit{style-hacking}—a specific form of reward hacking where the policy minimizes loss by exploiting the reward signal's sensitivity to presentation artifacts rather than improving semantic content.
+This offers a direct mechanistic explanation for recent observations that chatbot rankings are heavily influenced by stylistic factors \citep{chiang2024chatbot}.
 Our work reveals how this phenomenon is encoded at a feature level: the alignment policy learns that precise control over style is causally necessary to maximize the reward signal.

+To provide qualitative evidence for this strategy, we examined the individual features most strongly amplified in our adapter (Table \ref{tab:top_features}).
+For the 2B model, the preference for style is very prominent, with features controlling specific punctuation, such as em dashes, appearing among the most strongly amplified.
+While this bias is not as immediately apparent in the top features of the 9B model, notable stylistic and formatting concepts remain present in the list.

-While analysis of individual features provides some insight (see Appendix~\ref{app:top_features}), the learned policy is highly distributed.
-Indeed, the usage frequency of steered features follows a long-tail distribution, confirming that the adapter relies on a broad set of features rather than a few specific interventions (see Appendix~\ref{app:feature_usage}).
-Therefore, the aggregate causal analysis provides a clearer picture of the strategy learned during preference optimization.
+While analysis of individual features supports our central claim, the policy's reliance on a broad set of interventions is confirmed by the long-tail usage distribution of steered features (see Appendix~\ref{app:feature_usage}).
+Therefore, the aggregate causal analysis provides the most comprehensive picture of the strategy learned during preference optimization.